yashumayank/FastNeo/README.md

 # INSTALL PRE-REQUISITES

-Download and install bowtie2, samtools and julia, which are required to run this tool.
-The following command can be used to install through conda
+This tool requires bowtie2, samtools and julia.
+Use the following command to download and install through conda
 ```
 conda install -c bioconda bowtie2 samtools julia
 ```
-Or if this tools are already installed on your high performance cluster, load tham using
+Or if this tools are already installed on your high performance cluster, use the following command to load them
 ```
 module load bowtie2 samtools julia
 ```